 5. Teach How to Leverage Your Emotions

 In typical negotiation training, we are taught to get beyond our emotions and look at situations rationally.
 There’s merit to this approach, of course, as feelings can cloud our judgment.
-But consider what Lieutenant Jack Cambria, who retired in August as the longest-running head of the New York Police Department’s (NYPD’s) hostage negotiation team, said during a recent interview with the Wall Street Journal: Successful negotiators must “experience the emotion of love at one point in their life, to know what it means to have been hurt in love at one point in their life, to know success and, perhaps most important, to know what it means to know failure.”
+But consider what Lieutenant Jack Cambria, who retired in August as the longest-running head of the New York Police Department’s (NYPD’s) hostage negotiation team, said during an interview with the Wall Street Journal: Successful negotiators must “experience the emotion of love at one point in their life, to know what it means to have been hurt in love at one point in their life, to know success and, perhaps most important, to know what it means to know failure.”
 He concluded, “The very good negotiators, I think, are the ones with the life stories.”
 Read Negotiation Training with Heart to read the rest of the story.

 6. Also Teach How to Control Your Emotions